AbdullahAbdelglil/ATC_01151625051/README.md

 - RESTful API endpoints.
 - Security with Spring Security.
 - Database integration with JPA/Hibernate.
-- Remote Database Deployment on Railway
+- Remote Database Deployment on Railway.
 - Session and authentication management.
 - Role-based access control (RBAC) to differentiate permissions between users and admins.
 - Authentication and authorization implemented using JSON Web Tokens (JWT).
 - **Server-Sent Events (SSE) implementation to push real-time notifications to frontend clients, enabling synchronization between admin actions and user interfaces.
 For example, when an admin performs an update, connected users receive a dialog prompt notifying them of the update and suggesting to refresh the page.**

 ---